Georgia - From East to West

 I’m a solo traveller – is this for me?

 Yes.
 Around 30% percent of our clients travel alone as part of our group.
-We don’t charge single supplements to solo travellers – see below.
+We try not to charge single supplements to solo travellers – see below.

 What kit do I need to bring?